 B2C storytelling has a long and stable history.
-Think Don Draper from Mad Men, whose whole thing was basically telling good stories (and acting less intoxicated than he should have been).
+Think Don Draper from Mad Men, whose whole thing was basically telling good stories.
 But B2B?
 It’s harder to come up with good examples of businesses successfully marketing to other businesses with compelling brand stories.

 Need a little help?
 No problem.
 Here are five brands that totally killed it with their storytelling this year.
 If you want to amp up your marketing efforts and bring in clients and customers like never before, take a page out of their books.